 A Lunar Depot

-Previously on my website I introduced Bigelow Aerospace (BA) and expandable modules.
-Wikipedia BA
+Previously I introduced Bigelow Aerospace (BA) and expandable modules.

 To BA's credit they have two expandables in gradually declining orbit, the Genesis 1 launched July 12, 2006 and Genesis 2 launched June 28, 2007.
 BA has not made any data analysis received from Genesis public.
 Previously BA's website had various plans for much larger modules and a moon base.

-Previously BA indicated the BA330 would be flown by an Atlas 5.
-ULAs page states "The launch would place a B330 outfitted module in Low Lunar Orbit by the end of 2022..." and that the ULA Vulcan "is the only commercial launch vehicle in development today with sufficient performance and large enough payload fairing to carry the habitat".
-Wikipedia B330.
-According to ULA "with the addition of ACES Vulcan will achieve the current capability of the Delta IV Heavy".
-If this is the case why not use the Delta IV Heavy instead?
+ULAs page states "The launch would place a B330 outfitted module in Low Lunar Orbit by the end of 2022 to serve as a lunar depot" and that the ULA Vulcan "is the only commercial launch vehicle in development today with sufficient performance and large enough payload fairing to carry the habitat".
+NASASPACEFLIGHT has some information.